jzhuuhzj/School-projects/cs445/a2/README.txt

 I added extra functions as follows:
-	1. The evaluator can detect divided-by-zero and sent out a message
+	1. The evaluator can detect divided-by-zero and then send out an error message
 	2. The evaluator can calculate factorial.